NishaShelake/Voting_System/README.md

 <b>Azure MySQL Dtatabase :</b><br><p align="justify">To store and manage recent search history, the project employs Azure SQL Database.
 This relational database service ensures data consistency, integrity, and enables efficient querying, making it ideal for tracking and displaying user interactions.</p>
 <h2>Azure AI Service</h2>
-<b>Azure AI Translator Service :</b><br><br><p align="justify">The core of the translation functionality is powered by Azure AI Translator service.
-This service employs advanced natural language processing algorithms to provide accurate and contextually relevant translations across a wide array of languages.</p>
+<b>Azure AI chatboat Service :</b><br><br><p align="justify">The Azure Chatbot AI Service project is a comprehensive solution leveraging Microsoft Azure's Bot Service and Cognitive Services to build an intelligent and interactive chatbot.
+This chatbot is designed to provide assistance, answer queries, and facilitate interactions within various applications, with a specific focus on enhancing user engagement in a voting system</p>
 <h2>Other Azure Technologies / Services</h2>
 <p align="justify">In the Multilingual Content Hub, Azure Monitor and Azure Application Insights collaboratively form a dynamic duo, meticulously overseeing application health and person stories.</p>